 - 4. After the voting machines are setup properly and all names and numbers are verified, you should have zero tapes that show that no votes are on any of the machines.
-These zero should be signed by 4 Election Officers (2 from each party if possible). - 5.
-Make sure that voting booths are setup and spaced where a voter has privacy when they come in to vote.
-(Best Practice- if possible, set booths where no voter can walk behind someone who is marking their ballot; usually in a manner, where the voter's back is to a wall when they are marking their ballot.) - 6.
+Four (4) Election Officers (two (2) from differing political affiliations) should sign these zero tapes. - 5.
+Make sure that voting booths are setup and spaced where a voter has privacy when they come in to vote (Best Practice if possible, set booths where no voter can walk behind someone who is marking their ballot; usually in a manner, where the voter's back is to a wall when they are marking their ballot). - 6.
 Make sure and setup ADA voting devices in a manner that allows for easy access for anyone with disabilities. - 7.
-Prepare area where proper paper ballots will be given to voters or where ballot on demand devices will be used.
+Prepare an area where proper paper ballots will be given to voters or where ballot on demand devices will be used.
 Count and verify any pre-printed ballots that you have been provided.
-Also, make sure, during your training course that you fully understand how this will work in your location so that your voters get the correct ballot.
-(ASK QUESTIONS-DON'T ASSUME!!!)
+Also, make sure, during your training course that you fully understand how this will work in your location so that your voters get the correct ballot (ASK QUESTIONS-DON'T ASSUME!).